shiba517/ed_so-MSP3/README.md

     * As a first time visitor, I should be acknowledged of any dietary elements to the recipe such as meat-free
 * Returning visitor goals
     * As a returning visitor, I want to be able to know which recipes I have made
-    * Be given suggestions of which recipes to cook
+    * As a returning visitor, I want to be given suggestions of which recipes to cook
-    * Be able to add to the host of recipes with my own recipes
+    * As a returning visitor, I want to be able to add to the host of recipes with my own recipes
-    * Able to edit and delete my entries
+    * As a returning visitor, I want to be able to edit and delete my entries
-    * Search for recipes and even the poster/other users
+    * As a returning visitor, I want to search for recipes and even the poster/other users
 * Frequent visitor goals
-    * Save recipes for later viewings
+    * As a frequent visitor, I want to save recipes for later viewings
-    * See more and more recipes added to the database
+    * As a frequent visitor, I want to see more and more recipes added to the database
 * Admin goals
-    * Maintain the website
+    * As an admin, I want to maintain the website
-    * To have the option to delete certain recipes and members
+    * As an admin, I want to to have the option to delete certain recipes and members

 ## THE 5 PLANES